 Financing Activities.
-For 2022, our primary financing activities included: (i) repurchases of our common shares; (ii) payment of dividends; and (iii) net changes in secured borrowings.
+For 2023 and 2022, our primary financing activities included: (i) payments of dividends and (ii) repurchases of our common shares.
+The \$214 million decrease in cash used in financing activities in 2023, as compared to 2022, was primarily due to lower share repurchases, partially offset by an increase in secured borrowings, primarily to help fund the increase in net purchases of mortgage loans held for sale.
 See Notes 12 and 14 of Notes to Consolidated Financial Statements for additional information regarding our borrowings and share repurchases, respectively.